kristianmandrup/clojurescriptandreact/manuscript/2-react-app.md

 `$ react-native init MyAwesomeProject`

 If all goes well you now have the project structure to start development.
 Go grab a coffee and celebrate!!

+### React best practices

+React is a View renderer, rendering a tree of of View components.
+It is conventional wisdom to ensure separation and single responsibility, hence we should avoid having the queries inlined in View components.
+View components should ideally be declarative and concerned only with rendering the structure of the view.